-14 Top-Rated Tourist Attractions in Mons (Bergen)
+15 Top-Rated Tourist Attractions in Mons (Bergen)

+Landmark structures and centuries-old buildings, along with museums, festivals, and other attractions make Mons a city worth visiting.
 Mons (also known as Bergen in Flemish) stands on a ridge between the two rivers of Haine and Trouille and is an important junction town between Brussels and Paris.
-Its origins date back to the seventh century when a castle was built here, while a monastery dedicated to St. Waltrude was founded here a little later.
+Its origins date back to the seventh century, when a castle was built here, and a monastery dedicated to St. Waltrude was founded here a little later.

-1 City Hall
+1. City Hall

 Mons' City Hall (also called the Hôtel de Ville) presides impressively over the town's Grand Place in the central city, flanked by the ornately-decorated Toison d'Or House (1615) and the Chapel of St. George (1604).
 The facade was designed by Mattheus de Layens in 1458, while the rest of the city hall buildings, grouped around the courtyard, date from the 15th to 18th centuries.

 Address: Grand-Place, central Mons

 Accommodation: Where to Stay in Mons

 2. The Belfry of Mons